RichFox1990/Cpp---Hangman/README.md

 Add or remove additional films as you please to expand/restrict the choices.

-##Versions:

-###Initial commit
-- frame of program and basic display setup)
+## Versions:

-### Update 1:
+### Update 3:
-- Added - guessing functionality
-- added - Previous guess tracking and display
-- added - Repeated guess handle logic
-- Added - win/lose logic
+- Added - Hangman Style procedule drawing for loss of lifes display
-- Added - Play again loop
+- Added - Console clears after each guess + more visual improvements.

 ### Update 2:
 - Added - Functionality to guess the whole word